 AN ENEMY THAT MUST BE CONQUERED

-Pornography as a mechanism and multiplier of lust is an enemy that every Christian must conquer because the adulterous heart has no place in the Kingdom of God.
-This is a battle you cannot afford to lose.
-And this is an enemy that you must conquer.
-There can be no peace treaties made in your fight against adultery!
+Pornography as a mechanism and multiplier of adultery is an enemy that every Christian must conquer because the adulterous heart has no place in the Kingdom of God.

 KNOW YOUR ENEMY: “ADULTERY”, NOT LUST

-When Jesus addresses this subject in his Sermon on the Mount, he warns his listeners that “lust” and “divorce” (for more on divorce, please see the link) multiply adultery in the land:
+When Jesus addresses this subject in the Sermon on the Mount, he warns his listeners that both “lust” and “divorce” multiply adultery in the land:

 Matthew 5:27–28 (NIV) — “You have heard that it was said, ‘You shall not commit adultery.’
 28 But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart.